Cracking the Digital SAT with AI Practice: A Strategic Guide

 The biggest edge AI gives you?
 It mimics the College Board’s adaptive scoring logic.
 A book can give you a practice test, but only AI can give you a simulated experience.

 Then there’s the "feedback gap."
-We’ve all been there—taking a practice test, waiting days for a tutor to grade it, and by the time you see your mistakes, you’ve forgotten why you made them.
+Many students take a practice test and wait days for a tutor to grade it.
+By the time you see your mistakes, you have often forgotten why you made them.
 AI provides instant feedback.
 You get immediate, plain-English explanations for every wrong answer.
 This eliminates "test prep fatigue" by allowing for targeted, high-efficiency drills.
-For most students, these tools offer the personalization of a private tutor at a fraction of the cost.
+For most students, these tools offer the personalization of a private tutor at a lower cost.

 Simulating the Adaptive Testing Environment